hashicorp/nomad/website/source/docs/jobspec/json.html.md

 * `MBits` - The number of MBits in bandwidth required.

 Nomad can allocate two types of ports to a task - Dynamic and Static ports.
-A network object allows the user to specify a list of `DynamicPorts` orj `StaticPorts`.
+A network object allows the user to specify a list of `DynamicPorts` and `StaticPorts`.
 Each object supports the following attributes:

 * `Value` - The port number for static ports.
 If the port is dynamic, then this